 In suburbia everyone that owns or rents a home usually has a small piece of fertile land to grow a beautiful garden to help supply the family’s food for the year.
 Fresh produce should be the number one staple in our diet.
 In the United States we have become a meat and potato society, and we miss out on all the vital nutrients our bodies crave.
 These are simple treasures that can increase the quality of life to unfathomable limits.

 Canning and jarring is a great way to get through the winter months, so you don’t have to waste any excess.
 The process is simple and fun.
 It’s an awesome way to spend time with your children learning an important life lesson about life extension, joyful living, and thinking of peaceful solutions to serious problems.
 A good diet helps when you need the extra energy we all lack these days.

 The following is one article I found on how to can, but don’t just read one…read a few and see how methods compare.
 This will increase your knowledge and may give you some new ideas as well.

 Small indoor gardens help as well, even if it is just a few fresh herbs in the window sill.
 Cooped up in the house all winter is boring and can be depressing.
 What a great little hobby an indoor garden would be?
 There are plenty of cost effective methods to grow in small spaces.

 Check out this method for growing in a tight spot…it is really amazing.

 Now is the time to start asking the right questions and finding good answers to many of the little problems we face into today’s world.
 We all should be lending a hand, even if we don’t have much time left in our days.
-Using the little bit our spare time we do have creatively with our family in mind will give us new opportunities to share that time together in learning new fun ways to enjoy life.
+Using the little bit our spare time we do have, we could share creatively with our family will give us new opportunities to share that time together in learning new fun ways to enjoy life.